How much do you know about funding platforms?

 - As of July 7, 11,266,000 yen (approximately 102.81 million KRW) has been raised, with 425 supporters participating.

 I spotted restaurant membership projects on the “Today’s Rankings” page again today—just like yesterday and the day before.
 What was interesting was that, upon closer inspection, they were all different projects.
-That’s when it hit me: Ah!
+That’s when it dawned on me: Ah!
 Restaurant membership crowdfunding projects are a trend in Japan!

-True to its reputation as the birthplace of omakase, premium, private dining experiences seem to be quite popular.
-In the case of “Chouzetsu Yaki Motomoto” in Sangenjaya, the restaurant reportedly used Makuake crowdfunding to recruit members even when it first opened in 2022.
-They say they returned to Makuake just one year later because they were inundated with inquiries from people wanting to become members.
+True to its reputation as the birthplace of omakase, premium, private dining experiences seem to be all the rage.
+In the case of “Chouzetsu Yaki Motomoto” in Sangenjaya, the restaurant reportedly launched its 2022 opening through a Makuake crowdfunding campaign to recruit members.
+Due to the constant influx of inquiries from people wanting to join, they returned to Makuake just one year later.

 Japan is also preparing for this summer's heatwave!
 Cooling T-shirts